 Using incremental search is often a good way to navigate to another location in the current document.
 You can search a single document or window by entering text character by character to locate text as the characters accumulate.

 To navigate using incremental search

-1. On the Advanced submenu (Edit menu), click Incremental Search or press CTRL + I.
+1. On the Advanced submenu (Edit menu), click Incremental Search.